 - 3.1.1 The outworking of the analysis has produced some minor changes to opex figures.
 The atypical allowance for efficiency benchmarking has decreased slightly (from £9.7m to £7.4m).
-This results in a change in the efficiency gap and opex targets. - 3.1.2 Atypical provision for baseline opex has decreased from £7.1m claimed to £5.8m allowed.
-This means that the Utility Regulator considers the baseline to be £153.6m rather than the £152.2m submitted in the Business Plan. - 3.1.3 The amendments are that not material and will not make a huge impact on the overall opex allowance.
-Perhaps the most important outcome is the principle that efficiency and baseline atypical adjustments should not differentiate except for costs which are excluded from the efficiency models (e.g. rates and third party services).
+This results in a change in the efficiency gap and opex targets. - 3.1.2 Atypical provision for baseline opex has decreased from £7.1m claimed to £4.9m allowed.
+This means that the Utility Regulator considers the baseline to be £154.5m rather than the initial £152.2m submitted in the Business Plan. - 3.1.3 The amendments are not material and do not make a huge impact on the overall opex allowance.
+Perhaps the most important outcome is the setting of the principle that efficiency and baseline atypical adjustments should not differentiate except for costs which are excluded from the efficiency models (e.g. rates and third party services).